samjwill/nvim-unception/README.md

 https://user-images.githubusercontent.com/25990267/199399213-a0b72114-99b4-4b4b-9a14-8d7a7fc0bb3e.mp4

-Note that without Neovim's `'nohidden'` option set, the buffer will not be unloaded upon running `:wq`.
+Note that if Neovim's `'hidden'` option is set, the buffer will not be unloaded upon running `:wq`.
 Instead `:bdelete` will need to be called on the git commit message buffer to trigger the `BufUnload` event and unblock the shell.